Student Practice Education

 Affiliations

-To set up an agreement, your school should contact the Academic Practice Coordinator at studentplacement@cw.bc.ca three to six months prior to a placement start date.
+To set up an agreement, your school should contact the academic practice coordinator at studentplacement@cw.bc.ca three to six months prior to a placement start date.

 Your school should provide the coordinator with:

-- a link to the school website
+- A link to the school website

-- the program outline and learning objectives
+- The program outline and learning objectives

-- contact information of the individual with signing authority
+- Contact information of the individual with signing authority

 Review the terms of the Affiliation Agreement Template.